-The pressure record of ins 21 shows that the mooring line and instrumentation is pulled down when the current is high (Fig $3.1.a - M3_M6_check_p.m$) - the pulldown increases fast when the vertically averaged current is larger than 0.25 m s-1.
-The maximum pulldown observed is about 40 dbar, for a current of 0.4 ms-1.
-The pulldown is below 5/10 dbar 85 / 96 % of the time, and larger than 20 dbar 0.3% of the time.
+The pressure record of ins 8, M6 shows that the mooring line and instrumentation is pulled down when the current is high (Fig 3.1.a) - the pulldown increases fast when the vertically averaged current (note that the majority of the current measurements are from depths above the mooring) is larger than 0.25 m s^{-1} .
+The maximum pulldown observed is less than 25 dbar, for a current of $0.4 - 0.6 \text{ ms}^{-1}$.